 Get ready for a fun family outing or an adventurous hike at Fitzroy Island National Park by checking out the top routes.
 There are four fantastic routes available for all levels of hikers.

-- Lighthouse walk, Visitors, are best to allow 2 hours of walking time for this 3.6-kilometre return walk.
+- Lighthouse walk: Visitors should allow 2 hours of walking time for this 3.6-kilometre return walk.
 This walk begins with a very steep ascent towards the lighthouse.
 This trail offers spectacular views over the Coral Sea.

 - Secret Garden Walk Visitors are best to allow 25 minutes for this 700-metre return walk.
 This short walk will view platforms overlooking a seasonal creek through the remote rainforests and past large granite boulders.

-- Summit Track – Visitors are best to allow 2 hours for this 3.6-kilometre return walk.
+- Summit Track – Visitors should allow 2 hours for this 3.6-kilometre return walk.
 First, follow the lighthouse walk for 1.2 kilometres, then take a right-hand turn at the Summit track sign.
 The track climbs for 500 metres through the woodland to the Summit.
 From the Summit, the views are spectacular, so make sure you bring your camera.

-- Nudey Beach Vistors can allow 34 minutes of walking time to complete the 1.3-kilometre walk to the stunning Nudey Beach.
+- Nudey Beach visitors can allow 34 minutes to complete the 1.3-kilometre walk to the stunning Nudey Beach.
 This track starts near the camping area and is steep and rough, with lots of steps.